How to create a Social Media Marketing Strategy

 Keep up to date

 The world of Social Media Marketing Strategy changes all the time.
 To keep up to date with all the latest news is almost impossible, but you can keep on top of things by following us on social media – Twitter, Facebook and LinkedIn.
-If you would like to have a conversation with us about Social Media Marketing Strategy, please contact Stephen Brown on 020 3858 7836 or email@example.com – you can also visit our website at www.abacusmarketing.co.uk to find out more for one of the leading social media agencies in London.
+If you would like to have a conversation with us about Social Media Marketing Strategy, please contact Stephen Brown at Abacus marketing agency London on 020 3858 7836 or firstname.lastname@example.org – you can also visit our website at www.abacusmarketing.co.uk to find out more for one of the leading social media agencies in London.